A sequential growth dynamics for a directed acyclic dyadic graph: The sequential growth

 \section{The sequential growth}

-The model of the universe is an infinite graph.
-Each directed path can be infinitely continued in both directions in the graph.
+The model of the universe is an infinite x-graph.
+Each directed path can be infinitely continued in both directions in the x-graph.
 But any observer can only actually know a finite number of facts.
-Then an observer can only know a finite graph.
-In a graph theory, by definition, an edge is a relation of two vertexes.
-Consequently some vertexes of a finite graph have less than four incident edges.
-These vertexes have free valences instead the absent edges.
+Then an observer can only know a finite x-graph.
+In a graph theory, by definition, an edge is a relation of two vertices.
+Consequently some vertices of a finite x-graph have less than four incident edges.
+These vertices have free valences instead the absent edges.
 These free valences are called external edges as external lines in Feynman diagrams.
 They are figured as edges that are incident to only one vertex.
 There are two types of external edges: incoming external edges and outgoing external edges.
-The graph with 3 vertexes (Fig.\ \ref{fig:fig2}) possesses 3 incoming external edges and 3 outgoing external edges.
+The x-graph with 3 vertices (Fig.\ \ref{fig:fig1}b) possesses 3 incoming external edges and 3 outgoing external edges.
 We can prove that the number of incoming external edges is equal to the number of outgoing external edges \cite{1008.5169}\footnote{It should be noted that a set of halves of edges is considered in papers \cite{1008.5169,1004.5077,1106.6269}.
 The halves of edges as basic objects were introduced by D. Finkelstein and G. McCollum in 1975 \cite{FinkMcC1}.
 By some reasons, it is convenient to break the edge into two halves of which the edge is regarded as composed.
-The set of halves of edges in papers \cite{1008.5169,1004.5077,1106.6269} is isomorphic to the considered graph.}.
+The set of halves of edges in papers \cite{1008.5169,1004.5077,1106.6269} is isomorphic to the considered x-graph.}.

-Each such graph is a model of a part of some process.
+Each x-graph is a model of a part of some process.
 The task is to predict the future stages of this process or to reconstruct the past stages.
-We can reconstruct the graph step by step.
+We can reconstruct the x-graph step by step.
 The minimal part is a vertex.
-We start from some given graph and add new vertexes one by one.
+We start from some given x-graph and add new vertices one by one.
 This procedure is proposed in papers of author \cite{Krugly1998,Krugly2002}.
 Similar procedure and the term `a classical sequential growth dynamics' is proposed by D. P. Rideout and R. D. Sorkin \cite{RideoutSorkin} for other model of causal sets.